Inferara/inferara.com/content/en/blog/logic-in-computer-science-conspectus.md

 $$
 \frac{[a\dots\bot]}{\lnot a}\medspace(\lnot_i)
 $$
 And finally, this rule states that if $a$ implies $b$ and $b$ is false, then $a$ must be false too.
 Otherwise, there would be a contradiction.
 This rule is actually a combination of some of the other rules, but it is useful so I will mention it.

-The name of the rule is "modus tollens."
+>The name of the rule is "modus tollens".
+{.important}

 $$
 \frac{a\rightarrow b,\lnot b}{\lnot a}\medspace\text{M.T.}
 $$